 The holding strap (F) or stabilizing strap (G) supports the tree and helps prevent it from falling prematurely.

-- Width of strip: approx. 1/10 to 1/5 of the trunk diameter - Do not cut into the strip during the felling cut - With rotten trunks, leave a wider strip
+- Width of strip: approx. 1/10 to 1/5 of the trunk diameter - Do not cut into the strip during the felling cut

 Plunge cutting